-Material for Base of Joan of Arc Figure Comes from Rouen.
-Plans were filed in the Building Bu-eau yesterday for the Joan of Arc tatue which the Joan of Arc Statue statue which the Joan of Arc Statue Committee has been preparing to erect in this city for several years.
+Material for Base of Joan of Arc

+Plans were filed in the Building Bureau yesterday for the Joan of Arc statue which the Joan of Arc Statue Committee has been preparing to erect in this city for several years.
 The statue will occupy a site on Riverside Drive at the foot of Ninety-third Street and its cost has been placed by the architect, John V. Van Pelt, at \$25,000.